Safi1012/Portfolio-Generator/README.md

 What makes this project stand out, are the easy and yet powerful options to generate a personalized portfolio.
 This project offers the following features:

 - Custom themes
-- Pre-configured Themes (daynight, light, ocean, and dark)
+- Pre-configured themes (daynight, light, ocean, and dark)
 - Gradient and patterns option
 - Top Lighthouse score
 - Custom font support